philastrophist/philastrophist.github.io.source/_projects/astropandas.md

 github: philastrophist/AstroPandas
 collection: projects
 ---
-One of my early first projects to easily go from astropy to pandas.
+A simple class that allows you to easily go from astropy to pandas.